Hobnobs/atlantis/README.md

 * how posting on buildings/surfaces will work
 * how to chunk areas/building maps

-## To Do
+## Development To Do
-* WebGL client for multiple players
+* websocket communication with server
 * user movement/access logic on server
-* mesh space loading/chunk loading
+* mesh space drawing/chunk loading
+* post wall selection vector

 ## Features
 - graffiti posting on buildings or designate blackboard spaces